-- 1. A taxpayer is allowed to deduct severance wages as a result of the taxpayer's permanent, involuntary termination from employment through no fault of the employee, not to exceed \$35,000 for all taxable years in which the wages are received.
+- 1. Under G.S.
+105-134.6(b)(11), a taxpayer is allowed to deduct severance wages as a result of the taxpayer's permanent, involuntary termination from employment through no fault of the employee, not to exceed \$35,000 for all taxable years in which the wages are received.
 "Stay-on-pay" does not qualify as severance wages. - 2.
-The first payment received by Husband in 1999 qualifies for the severance wage deduction because it was contingent upon Husband ceasing employment with Employer.
-The second payment, received in 2000, is considered "stay-on-pay" because receipt of this payment was contingent upon Husband starting employment with Buyer. - 3.
-An addition is required on the North Carolina return for the difference in the State and federal personal exemptions.
-For taxable year 2000, the addition for taxpayers filing jointly with federal adjusted gross income of \$100,000 or more is \$800 for each exemption. - 4.
-The corrected proposed assessment of additional tax and interest for the taxable year 2000 is lawful and proper.
+The first payment received by Taxpayer in 1999 qualifies for the severance wage deduction because it was contingent upon Taxpayer ceasing employment with Employer.
+The second payment, received in 2000, is considered "stay-on-pay" because receipt of this payment was contingent upon Taxpayer starting employment with Buyer. - 3.
+The proposed assessment of additional tax and interest for the taxable year 2000 is lawful and proper.